mapcode-foundation/mapcode-cpp/README.md

     docs/
       mapcode_library_c.pdf         <-- PDF format.
-      mapcode_library_c.doc         <-- Microsoft Word format.
+      mapcode_library_c.docx        <-- Microsoft Word format.

 A unit test can be found in the `test` subdirectory.
-Compile and run `unittest.c` to see if the library performs as expected.
+Compile and run `unittest.c` to see if the library performs as expected:

+    cd mapcodelib
+    gcc -O -c mapcoder.c
+    cd ../test
+    gcc -O unittest.c -lm -lpthread -o unittest ../mapcodelib/mapcoder.o ./unittest

-Check the `README.md` file in `test` to see how you can compile it/
+Check the `README.md` in directory `test` for more information.

-Also see www.mapcode.com for background and reference materials.
+Also see http://www.mapcode.com for background and reference materials.

-Note: this version may be restricted to a particular area of the Earth!
-In that case, basics.h will state a version number of the for:

-    #define mapcode_cversion "1.2xxx"

-where "xxx" states the geographical limitation.

 ## A Real-Life Example, The 'mapcode' Codec Tool: `utility/`